ma7moudShaaban/Penetration-Testing/Android/Reverse APKs & Native Libraries/README.md

 | 0x28C     | `NewString` – Create a new Java string                      |
 | 0x35C     | `RegisterNatives` – Link native C functions to Java methods |

-- Here is an [HTML page](./Sheet1.html) of the C-implementation of the JNIEnv struct to know what function pointers are at the different offsets.
+- Here is a [PDF](./Sheet1.pdf) of the C-implementation of the JNIEnv struct to know what function pointers are at the different offsets.

 > [!TIP]
 > There's a way to get the JNI function without doing all of this manually!
 In both the Ghidra and IDA Pro decompilers you can re-type the first argument in JNI functions to `JNIEnv *` type and it will automatically identify the JNI Functions being called.